handy-common-utils/dev-dependencies/jest/README.md

   "prepare": "npm run compile && shx chmod +x dist/bin/*.js",
 ```

-#### Prettier in pre commit hook
+#### Prettier in pre-commit hook

-If you'd like to use prettier in pre commit hook, you can add `husky` to the `prepare` script in your `package.json`.
+If you'd like to use Prettier in a pre-commit hook, you can add `husky` to the `prepare` script in your `package.json`.

-And also these need to be added to `package.json`:
+Also, these need to be added to `package.json`:

 ```json
   "lint-staged": {